International 5MHz Ham Radio 60 meters Band Information

 |

-Must exercise care to limit the length of transmission so as to avoid causing harmful interference to US Government stations.
+so as to avoid causing harmful interference to US

-No § 97.221 automatically controlled digital data stations.
+No § 97.221 automatically controlled

-Transmit signal at Center of Channel Only.
+signal at Center of

 |